tbfe-de/mc-cppfor-ex/clock-05x/README.md

 `OverflowCounter`, which may cause a tiny performance penalty.

-(How much depends on the implementation, usually its minimal, eg. instead of two levels of indirection when calling a function from the interface it may be three.)
+(How much depends on the implementation, usually it's minimal, eg. instead of two levels of indirection when calling a function from the interface it may be three.)

-From the viewpoint of the LSP `OverflowCounter` also IS NOT A `LimitCounter`, though it shares most of its member function names.
+From the viewpoint of the LSP `OverflowCounter` also IS NOT a `LimitCounter`, though it shares most of its member function names.